Nutrition Questions

 A serving (1.4 ounces or 40 grams) of California Raisins contains 120 calories.

-The Nutrition Facts label show California Raisins contain 25mg of calcium, 298mg of potassium and traces of thiamin, riboflavin, niacin, vitamin B6, folate, vitamin É and vitamin K.
+The Nutrition Facts label show California Raisins contain 25mg of calcium, 298mg of potassium and trace amounts of thiamin, riboflavin, niacin, vitamin B6, folate, vitamin É and vitamin K.

 Raisin Product Comparisons